 - a.
-Only six of the 60 school-based CSE studies measured a 12-month effect on consistent condom use (CCU), and only one reported a significant effect.
-This appears to be a high failure rate, but too few studies exist to estimate a numerical value. - b.
+Only six of the 60 school-based CSE studies measured a 12-month effect on consistent condom use (CCU), and only one reported a significant improvement.
+However, a subsequent study found negative effects by this same program. - b.
 Seventeen of the 60 studies measured a 12-month effect on any indicator of condom use (including CCU, frequency of use, etc.), and four reported a significant effect.
 This is an overall 76% failure to achieve a sustained improvement in any measure of teen condom use.